rcallan/csv_tools/README.md

 #### Purpose of project

-The tools included in this package allow you to manipulate, display, modify, and retrieve basic statistics on the columns of your csv data.
-We will be adding other tools that could be relevant for securities traders such as back tester and possibly execution and risk tools
+The tools included in this package allow you to manipulate, display, modify, and retrieve basic stats about your data.
+We would like to add other tools that could be relevant for securities trading such as a back tester and possibly execution and risk tools

 #### Building the project

-Open the command line/terminal, navigate to a directory that you will build the project in, and execute the following commands to build the project and create the necessary executables.
+To build this on linum, please open the command line/terminal, navigate to a directory that you would like to build the project in, and execute the following commands to build the project and create the necessary executable files

 ```
 mkdir build && cd build